Is It Better To Buy New or Second-Hand?

 Why does Morris Brothers school band instrument rental cost so little by comparison with other rental plans?

 Put simply, there are no ‘middle men’.
 At Morris Brothers, we buy direct and rent direct to you.
 Most other rental plans are controlled by interstate organisations, through local commissioned agents.
 All the ‘extra hands in the pie’ result in you paying more.
 Recently, we had a customer who was paying $59/month for a trumpet.
-Now she rents a trumpet, clarinet and a flute from us, and all three together cost her $39/month!
+Now she rents a trumpet, clarinet and a flute from us, and each only cost her $49 per school term!

 How can you work out the right Ukulele to choose?